salindersidhu/shortlinks-ui-react/README.md

 ## Building

 1. Create the `.env.production` file at the root of your project.
-Configure the following variables for your development environment:
+Configure the following variables for your production environment:

 ```
 GENERATE_SOURCEMAP=false